If you’re in search of the best things to do in Kerry, this guide will take you straight to ’em!

 Carrauntoohil is the highest mountain in Ireland.
 It stands at a whopping at 1,038.6 metres and is the central peak of the MacGillycuddy’s Reeks.

 There are several routes to choose from here.
-The most popular route is the Devil’s Ladder, as it’s the shortest route (4 to 6 hours) to the top and boasts a track that, when kept to, is easy to follow.
+The most popular route is the Devil’s Ladder, as it’s the shortest route (4 to 6 hours) to the top.

 If you plan on climbing Carrauntoohil, be adequately prepared.
 The mountain range can have changeable weather, which means experience or a seasoned guide is essential.